 In the two years I’ve been with Xactly, the end of the quarter and/or fiscal year is a very exciting time.
 I love hearing the literal bang on the gong and subsequent cheer that accompanies a closed deal.
 This is the time for sales teams to shine and add to the excitement of hitting our number.

 But like many other companies, Xactly included, this celebration happens more frequently at the end of the period, rather than the beginning or middle.
 While all deals take time to come to fruition, it raises an interesting question: is this something that plagues other companies?
 And, if so, what do they do about it?

 What is the Hockey Stick Theory?

-It turns out, this sales spike in performance at the end of a period is more common than you think.
+It turns out, this sales spike at the end of a period is more common than you think.
 It’s a phenomenon called the Hockey Stick Theory.
 And it’s one that’s inspired many discussions in Xactly conference rooms.
 In fact, we decided to dive a little deeper to better understand it.

 After examining our extensive Xactly Insights database and reaching out to some of our highly trusted partners, we found some interesting trends.
 To get down to the bottom of the situation, our partners at Salesforce and DXC Technology sat down with Xactly’s founder and CEO, Chris Cabrera.

 Nandini Ramaswamy, Salesforce SVP of Global Incentive Compensation, and Brad Gifford, DXC Technology VP of Revenue and Sales Operations joined Chris to share their thoughts on the issue.
 Here are a few highlights from the discussion and their take on the Hockey Stick in their organizations.